Directed by

 “The New Venue advances the definition of what film on the Internet can be” – Apple.com (2000)

-The New Venue looked like a cardboard Pandora’s Box.
-It launched while I held down two jobs, assistant directing off-Broadway at night, working in Woody Allen's production office by day (back when it was an industry rite of passage to work for a suspected predator, and besides, I got fired).
-I was fresh out of college, struggling to make ends meet, and the day my online art house went live, the New York Times tracked me down – mad they didn’t get to break the story.
+The New Venue looked like a cardboard box.
+It launched while I was holding down two jobs, assistant directing off-Broadway after hours, working in Woody Allen's production office by day (when it was an industry rite of passage to work for a suspected predator, and besides, I got fired).
+I was fresh from college, struggling to make ends meet, and the day the site went live, the New York Times tracked me down – mad they didn’t get to break the story.
 I asked, “What story??”
+That call was the first.

-By the time I was 26, my scrappy, solo side project beat Rolling Stone to win “Best Use of Video on the Internet” at SXSW, Apple asked me to partner, and I was invited all over the world to share my take on the future of film.
+At SXSW, my scrappy, solo side project beat Rolling Stone to win “Best Use of Video on the Internet.”
+Apple asked me to partner.
+I was invited all around the world to share my take on the future of film.
+By then, I was 25.

 In 2000, I spun off the first film festival for the Palm Pilot, which had recently been hacked to play “mobile movies” – silent, black and white, lasting only a few seconds.
-So, on a lark, we billed it as The Aggressively Boring Film Festival.
+The Aggressively Boring Film Festival.

-But then, before I ever made a penny, the dot-com bubble burst, and, amid the collateral damage, I found out it’s rarely a matter of who gets there first.
+Then, the dot-com bubble burst.
+Amid the collateral damage, I learned the hard way it’s rarely a matter of who gets there first.
 These days, Silicon Valley likes to say it’s cool to fail.
-Footnote: it’s not.
+It’s not.

-I went from being called a visionary (back then, EVERYONE was a “visionary”) to being called an artist (a starving artist, the very worst kind), so I hit pause on this life to make Oedipus with vegetables, because, if I needed to, I could always eat my cast.
+I went from being called a visionary (back then, EVERYONE was a “visionary”) to being called an artist (a starving artist, the very worst kind), so I hit pause to make Oedipus with vegetables, because, if I needed to, I could always eat my cast.

 takeout